 Acceptance Rate: 2.1%

-Mathematics & Statistics was omitted from Oxford’s 2024 admissions table for currently unknown reasons.
+Mathematics & Statistics was omitted from Oxford’s 2024 and 2025 admissions tables for currently unknown reasons.
 The course is still advertised on Oxford’s website and is available for application in the next admissions cycle.
+This course was also the most competitive G5 course to get into in 2023.

 Oxford Medicine Acceptance Rate